A lot of people don't really want to know the answer to the question of "am I needy".

 Nearly everyone loves to hear a compliment and find out about the positive qualities you see in them.

 What people don't appreciate is when compliments are used as tools for neediness.
+And a sign that you may be the "nice guy" type.

 If she isn't receptive to your compliments and you just keep pushing the flattery, what you're communicating isn't "I just find you so wonderful that I have to tell you."